jewelry-collection

 Permanent Jewelry and TSA: Will It Cause Issues?

-Permanent jewelry, such as welded bracelets or anklets, is TSA-approved and does not need to be removed.
-Since these pieces don’t have clasps and are typically lightweight, they should not trigger metal detectors.
+Permanent jewelry like welded bracelets or anklets is TSA-approved and doesn’t need to be removed during screening.
+Because these pieces are clasp-free and lightweight, they typically don’t trigger metal detectors.

-However, if you're concerned about an alarm, notify the TSA agent in advance.
-They may use a handheld scanner to check your jewelry without requiring removal.
+If you’re worried about setting off an alarm, simply inform the TSA officer beforehand.
+They can use a handheld scanner to inspect your jewelry without you having to take it off.

 Read More: How to Style Earrings for Every Face Shape | Earrings Style 2025